curv3d/curv/docs/Value_Encoding.md

 * A unicode string is like a bidirectional linked list.
   A tree-structured functional array can provide more efficient random element access for large strings.
+  Finger String, Boehm Rope.
+Haskell Data.Rope is a finger tree of byte vectors

+For short strings,
-The fastest and most memory efficient representation is variable sized: a small header (including a length) followed by characters.
+the fastest and most memory efficient representation is variable sized: a small header (including a length) followed by characters.
 * `aux::String` has an 8 byte header, followed by characters and NUL.
 * can be referenced using `Shared_Ptr<String>`